 We believe that out of the entire country, San Ramon and the surrounding mountain towns provide the best Costa Rica has to offer.
 The San Ramon that visitors see today is a “muy tranquilo” provincial city that welcomes travelers with a graceful sense of pride.
 It is a close-knit city with a slower pace of life, yet with all the comforts of a modern city.
 In the streets you will hear the greeting “Pura Vida” (pure life) a motto that encapsulates the pervading ideology of living in peace and appreciating a life surrounded by nature and family and friends.

-San Ramon is home to a branch of the University of Costa Rica (UCR), so some like the idea of it being a bit of a University town.
+San Ramon is home also to a branch of the University of Costa Rica (UCR), so some like the idea of it being a bit of a University town.
 We also have a major hospital, several private health care centers to choose from (very affordable) and numerous international and local restaurants, banks, internet cafes, a new 3-cinema movie theater with stadium seating, even a mall (just bring an umbrella when it rains… indoors)!
 Yet San Ramon retains all the charm of traditional Costa Rica with a slow-paced family-centered way of life.
 The weekly farmer’s market features an abundance of locally grown fruits, vegetables, and flowers, our local Cafe-de Altura sells coffee right at the factory, and driving down any road will take you out into the mountains, or to a single too narrow lane through a coffee field that is only good for the legendary ox-carts of Costa Rica.

 As some areas of Costa Rica are becoming over-developed, San Ramon and the vicinity is a unique gem just being discovered by an International community craving a real Costa Rican experience and a different way of living… Pura Vida!!!